elmomoilanen/k-in-a-row/README.md

 Play k-in-a-row game against a bot player.

-## Quick start local
+## Quick start

-Play the game in your machine with these instructions.
+Play locally in your machine with these instructions using `Docker`.

-Make sure that `Docker` is installed and available.

-Run the following command
+Run the following command to start services

 ```bash
 docker compose up
 ```

-and when it's ready (might take few minutes in the first time) open `localhost:5173` via a web browser and start playing.
+and when it's ready open `localhost:5173` via a web browser and start playing.

-When finished with playing, press ctrl+c and remove the used containers with a command
+When finished with playing, press ctrl+c and remove the used containers

 ```bash
 docker compose down